njaneambrose/ttml/README.md

        <%end%>
     }

 ERB is not enabled by default hence you must configure in your options before compiling

+The TTML gem can also be used to scaffold your code before starting to work on a project by placing the code between % code goes here % e.g:<br>
+You want to create a ruby file quickly just do the following:

+    --Scaffold--
+    % => this prevented code from being compiled until the next % module Home
+        class Leave
+        <%e = %w{goHome setime leave reverse tos}%>
+        <%e.foreach do |r|%>
+            def <%=r%>
+            end
+        <%end%>
+        end
+    end
+    &ruby/sub_module.rb => adds the code in this file to the final product
+    %

+Run the compiler with options to produce a ruby file compile then open the final product, your file is ready to go!

 [Check more examples here](https://github.com/njaneambrose/ttml/blob/master/docs/Documentation.html)